 - Completion of these programs will enable you to stand out among your peers when applying for jobs.
 You will develop marketable career readiness skills that are in-demand by employers.
 Once you have completed the program, you can list the accomplishment on your resume and LinkedIn Profile (under Honors and Awards).
 You will also receive a recommendation for your LinkedIn Profile.

 - You will earn and receive a gift from USG.
-You will also receive special recognition at the USG Student Engagement Recognition Awards on May 1, 2021, and an acknowledgment of completion document.
+You will also receive special recognition at the USG Student Engagement Recognition Awards, and an acknowledgment of completion document.

 - Self-paced program.
 We know that you are busy!
 Many of the activities relate to things you are probably already doing!

 - Learn about different leadership styles (based on Student Leadership Theory).
 You will be asked to develop your personal leadership philosophy.

 - Students have two consecutive semesters to complete a program (extension requests will be considered).

 - It takes about 6-8 hours per semester to complete (for 2 semesters).

 Each module is composed of an assignment, action, and reflection.

 - Leadership Foundations: Gain exposure to a variety of leadership styles by watching and critically evaluating 3 TedTalk videos.

 - Learning from Others: Participate in a community activity that inspires leadership development, and compare it to a leader on a reality television show.